Saturday, October 31, 2009

 From Creepy #3, a 1965 Joe Orlando-drawn tale of morbid revenge that fits into our theme.
 This seems like Horror Comics 101: husband killed by wife and her lover, then returns from grave.
-It's written by Arthur Porges, an author who wrote hundreds of stories over the years that appeared in mystery magazines like Alfred Hitchcock's, etc. He was very prolific.
-So what was he doing writing a pseudo-EC Comics story for Creepy, when Archie Goodwin is credited for all other stories in the magazine?
+It's written by Arthur Porges, a prolific author who wrote hundreds of stories that appeared in mystery magazines like Alfred Hitchcock's, etc. So what was he doing writing a pseudo-EC Comics story for Creepy, when Archie Goodwin is credited for all other stories in the magazine?
 Damned if I know!

 I believe it was Porges' only story for Creepy.
 I wonder why he named the cuckolded husband Arthur, after himself...?

 The Spirit of horror comics